- … shows HOW we think about something

 - … shows the different demands in change management

 The value profile shows the interaction between the psyche of an individual and a specific environment.
 And to the same extent that we evolve, our living conditions also become more complex.
 As a result, everything builds on one another dynamically and demands constant change and adaptation from us.
-We find this image not only in the individual values, but also in the culture and structure of the company.
+We find this image not only in individual values, but also in the culture and structure of the company.

 Because if we have the feeling that our personal values match those of the company, we feel good.
 It is therefore particularly relevant to know that our individual values and their development have a lot to do with our health.
 AND they also influence the appreciative cooperation in the company as well as in the team.
-This in turn shapes our desire for security or shows us the danger of the blockade.
+This, in turn, shapes our desire for security or shows us the danger of the blockade.